Bio image

 Bio for big people:

 Andrea Vilemont Moreau is a former librarian and English teacher.
-She earned her BA in Education from the University of New Orleans, her Master of Library and Information Science (MLIS) from The University of Southern Mississippi, has nearly completed her Ph.D. in Instructional Technology (ABD) at USM, and is a Nationally Board Certified Teacher.
+She earned her BA in Education from the University of New Orleans, her Master of Library and Information Science (MLIS) from The University of Southern Mississippi, completed her Ph.D. in Instructional Technology (all but dissertation) at USM, and is a Nationally Board Certified Teacher.
 Throughout her 20+ years in teaching and librarianship, she has taught every grade level including Adult Education.
+She currently works as Branch Manager at the Kiln Library branch, part of the Hancock County Library System.

 Andrea has always loved writing and was inspired by the encouragement of her mother, grandmother, and several English teachers when she was very young.
 It wasn't until she studied and wrote under the instruction and encouragement of world renowned poet Dr. Niyi Osundare of Nigeria, one of her favorite professors, that she truly considered attempting to write for publication.
 Soon after, some of her poetry was published in Ellipsis, UNO's showcase of creative and scholarly work in the arts.

-I Mustache You to Read with Me is her first published children's book and is published by Brother Mockingbird Publishers.
+I Mustache You to Read with Me was her first published children's book and is published by Brother Mockingbird Publishers.
+Andrea followed up her first book with the sequel, I Just Want to Read!.
+In the past couple years, Andrea has also written The New Orleans Saints Alphabet and Southern Jokes for Southern Kids.